Education & Employment

 2008

 True or False: The rTPJ responds to task-relevant beliefs.
-Poster presented at the Annual Meeting of the Social & Affective Neuroscience Society (June 6 - 8, Boston, MA).
+[Poster] Social & Affective Neuroscience Society (June 6 - 8, Boston, MA).

 Stretching to learn: Ambiguous evidence and variability in preschoolers’ exploratory play.
-Poster presented at the 30th Annual Conference of the Cognitive Science Society (July 23 - 26, Washington D.C.)
+[Poster] Cognitive Science Society (July 23 - 26, Washington D.C.)

 Media